 Global analysis of Groucho occupancy additionally reveals that Groucho binding is strongly enriched for binding within genes, specifically within introns, with the highest enrichment exhibited in the 5’ intron of genes.
-Overexpression of Groucho resulted in 10 to 32% of genes bound by Gro to become repressed, depending on timepoint, reinforcing that Groucho binding within genes is one strategy common to Groucho regulation.
-The evolution of regulatory regions within introns is common in Drosophila, and in animals generally.
-Multiple factors, including kruppel and twist have been shown to commonly localize to intronic regions {Matyash, 2004 #3046} {Sandmann, 2007 #3048} {Zeitlinger, 2007 #3025}.
+Overexpression of Groucho resulted in 10 to 32% of genes bound in this manner by Gro to become repressed, dependent on timepoint, reinforcing that Groucho binding within genes is one strategy common to Groucho regulation.
+The evolution of regulatory regions within introns is common in Drosophila, and in animals more generally.
+Multiple factors, including Kruppel and Twist have been shown to commonly localize to intronic regions {Matyash, 2004 #3046} {Sandmann, 2007 #3048} {Zeitlinger, 2007 #3025}.
 The regulatory logic behind intronic cis-regulatory modules is a matter of some debate, as there are significant energetic costs associated with intron maintenance during replication, transcription, and splicing, as well as a regulatory cost in terms of a longer lag-time between transcriptional activation and mature mRNA formation {Yenerall, 2011 #3051}.
-Consistent with this hypothesis, developmentally-regulated genes known to exhibit promoter-proximal pausing of RNA PolII have been shown to have a higher frequency of intron loss but not overall shorter introns {Jiang, 2014 #3052}.
-One potential explanation of the regulatory rational that gives rise to intragenic repressor binding comes from the observation that repression arising from Snail binding in distant CRMs introduces a lag before repression becomes complete, due to the inability of the repressor to affect currently elongating polymerases {Bothma, 2011 #2304}.
-Due to the relatively slow rate of progression of PolII (~ 1.1 to 1.5 kb per min in Drosophila) {Ardehali, 2009 #3053}, this lag time can become significant, especially under developmental contexts in which temporal control of repression can be as important as activation.
-While microRNAs are known to dampen this effect in some contexts {Biemar, 2005 #3054}, Groucho-mediated repression initiated by binding intragenically could potentially be another method to achieve a similar end.
+Consistent with this hypothesis, genes poised for rapid activation during development have been shown to have significantly higher frequencies of intron loss {Jiang, 2014 #3052}.
+One explanation of the regulatory rational behind intronic repressor binding comes from the observation of a significant lag in full gene repression following Snail binding to distant silencing elements.
+This is due to the inability of the repressor to affect active polymerases downstream from the promoter region {Bothma, 2011 #2304}.
+Due to the relatively slow rate of progression of PolII (~ 1.1 to 1.5 kb per min in Drosophila) {Ardehali, 2009 #3053}, this lag time can become significant, especially under developmental contexts in which precise temporal control of gene expression is required.
+Studies have shown the propagation of changes in chromatin structure across gene lengths at rates considerably faster than the rate of PolII processivity {Petesch, 2008 #3190}.
+As Gro recruitment has been shown to spread chromatin marks throughout extended regions of target genes {Li, 2011 #2965}, association of Gro with sites within genes may represent a common motif of rapid gene inactivation.

+Figure 2-1.
+Groucho ChIP-seq experiments show high reproducibility in read mapping and peak calling (A) ChIP-seq libraries were sequenced to a depth of ~20M reads, twice the recommended library sizes for ChIP-seq experiments proposed by the modENCODE consortium {Landt, 2012 #308}.
+(B) (left) Overall mapping profiles of ChIP-seq sequenced reads cluster by timepoint.
+Timepoint 2 and 3 samples cluster more closely together than timepoint 1, which diverges significantly from both other timepoints.
+Dark green indicates a higher correlation by Spearman's rank correlation coefficient (a value of 1 indicates perfect correspondence). (right) Peak calling was performed with MACS2 and called peaks were clustered by similarity.
+(C) Replicate similarity was confirmed using principal component analysis